 - an individual whose personal information is held or provided to the NBA

-- A contractor, consultant or supplier of goods or services provided to the NBA;
+- a contractor, consultant or supplier of goods or services provided to the NBA, and

 The NBA collects and holds personal information and sensitive personal information.
 Sensitive personal information includes health information; racial or ethnic origin; political opinions; membership of a political association; religious beliefs or associations; philosophical beliefs; sexual orientation; genetic information; biometric information; biometric templates.
 We will limit the collection of sensitive information to the minimum amount required to perform our functions or activities.
 A more detailed list of the categories of information that the NBA maintains which contain personal information is included below: